 is the founder and president of Interfaith Youth Core and author of the books Sacred Ground

 (2007), which won the Louisville Grawemeyer Award in Religion.
 Patel is a regular contributor to the Washington Post

 , Huffington Post

-, NPR, and CNN.
-He served on President Obama’s inaugural Advisory Council of the White House Office of Faith-based and Neighborhood Partnerships and holds a doctorate in the sociology of religion from Oxford University, where he studied on a Rhodes scholarship.
-He has taught courses on interfaith cooperation at many institutions including the University of Chicago, Princeton Theological Seminary, Northwestern University, and Dominican University (IL) where he was the Lund-Gill Chair.
-Patel recently delivered the Greeley Lecture at Harvard University Divinity School and a series of lectures at Union Theological Seminary, where he served as a visiting distinguished guest lecturer during the 2012–2013 academic year.
+, National Public Radio, and CNN.
+He served on President Obama’s inaugural Advisory Council of the White House Office of Faith-based and Neighborhood Partnerships.
+Patel recently delivered the Greeley Lecture at Harvard University Divinity School, the Coca-Cola World Lecture at Yale University, the inaugural commencement address at Claremont Lincoln University, and a series of lectures at Union Theological Seminary, where he served as a visiting distinguished guest lecturer during the 2012–2013 academic year.
+He has taught courses on interfaith cooperation at many institutions including the University of Chicago, Princeton Theological Seminary, Northwestern University, and Dominican University (IL), where he was the Lund-Gill Chair.
+Patel holds a doctorate in the sociology of religion from Oxford University, where he studied on a Rhodes Scholarship.